phonegap/phonegap-app-developer/README.md

     $ npm run -- phonegap build <platform>

-Due to a Windows Phone npm scripts bug, the `--` does not work.
-Therefore we have created run script that will build Windows Phone 8 so it can run in Visual Studio.
+Due to a Windows npm bug, the `--` does not work.
+Therefore we have created run script that will build Windows Phone 8, so it can run in Visual Studio.

     $ npm run phonegap-wp8